 Many people hate negotiating the price of a new car and are willing to pay a bit more if they can avoid the stressful high-pressure sales tactics sometimes employed by dealers.
 But other people love the thrill of arm wrestling to get a rock-bottom price.
 Here are buying tips for both types of buyers.

-A. The ‘pay more, stress less’ method:
+A. The ‘pay more, stress less’ method of negotiating car price:

 If you want the least stressful buying experience and are willing to pay about $200 more to avoid the worst part of the car-buying experience, here are two options: